vdubey0/RecipeAnalysis/README.md

 As mentioned before, we started by merging the two datasets.
 These are the next steps we followed:
 1. We filled all the ratings that had a value of 0 with `np.nan`.
 We did this because the rating scale was from 1-5, so a rating of `0` is not possible.
-Thus, we opted that since 0 can still have meaning in terms of a rating (aside from the scale) we should replace it.
+Thus, we opted that since 0 can still have mathematical meaning in terms of a rating, we should replace it.
 2. Since we saw that recipes had ratings/reviews from different users, we decided to compute the average rating per recipe.
 We then added this information to our dataframe so that each recipe had an average rating.
-We also dropped all duplicate recipes in our dataset since the only differing information were the reviews given by each user and we would not be using that info.
+We also dropped all duplicate recipes in our dataset since the only differing information between recipes that appeared most than once were the reviews given by each user - we would not be using that info.
 This left us with 83782 rows.
+3. In order to prepare for research question, we extracted the calorie value for each recipe from the `nutrition` column.
-3. We then dropped all unnecessary columns.
+4. We then dropped all unnecessary columns.
 These were `['contributor_id', 'submitted', 'tags', 'steps', 'description', 'user_id', 'recipe_id', 'date', 'review', 'rating_x', 'nutrition']`.
-We were able to look at these columns and figure out that they would not have any significance in our future analyses.
+We were able to look at these columns and figure out that they would not have any significance in our future analysis.
-4. In order to prepare for research question, we extracted the calorie value for each recipe from the `nutrition` column.
 5. We then noticed that there were pretty large outliers in the `minutes` and `calorie` columns.
 Some recipes had calorie counts that were in the 20,000's and some recipes were taking almost 300 days.
 We decided to filter out these recipes because a recipe having that many calories and taking that long is unfeasible and is probably due to input errors in the data gathering process.
-We did not want these values to skew our analysis because we will be working with means in our statistical analysis and we know that outliers can heavily skew such a measure.
-We figured to set a calorie limit of 2350 (the mean of the 2200 and 2500 calories recommended for women and men respectively).
-We reasoned the daily calorie limit because we thought a day to consist of 3 meals and a couple snacks so ~4 meals.
+We did not want these values to skew our analysis because we would be working with means in our statistical analysis and outliers can heavily skew such a measure.
+Even though some values weren't of the magnitude mentioned earlier, we wanted to choose the data that had most meaning to us.
+We figured to keep only recipes with a calorie limit of 2350 (the mean of the 2200 and 2500 calories recommended for women and men respectively).
+We reasoned the daily calorie limit because we figured a day of eating to consist of 3 meals and a couple snacks so ~4 meals.
 A recipe that makes more than 4 meals at once was not as interesting to us because we wanted to work with recipes that we could encounter in our actual lives.
 As for minutes, we set a minute limit of 2880 which is 1.5 days.
 After this cleaning process, we were left with 82472